-When you experience a bad bout of back pain, your first thought might be to reach for medication.
+When you experience a flare-up of back pain, your first thought might be to reach for medication.

 But what back medications are generally recommended for back and neck pain?

-Here’s our list of 10 of the best medications to help you gain relief.
+Below is a list of 10 medications that can help you gain relief.

 What should you consider when choosing medication for back pain?

-It’s not just how well the medication works, but also what its side effects are and if it’s something to which you can become addicted, as these factors can cause you other problems.
+You should not just consider how well the medication works, but also its side effects and whether it is addictive, as these factors can actually make your problems worse.

 Therefore, it’s essential that you don’t just reach for the first medication you can find.

-By reading through the medications listed in this article, you’ll be better informed on how to choose the right medication for you to send your back and neck pain packing.
+By reading through the medications listed in this article, you’ll be better informed on how to choose the right medication for you to improve your symptoms and minimize your risks.

 If you’d like to see a graphical breakdown of the recommended medications, we got you covered: